Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

 ### stopScreenshare

 Removes local screenshare from an ongoing Call, stopping it from being sent to the remote participant.

 The latest SDK release (v4.X+) has not yet implemented this API in the same way that it was available in previous releases (v3.X).
 In place of this API, the SDK has a more general API that can be used for this same behaviour.

-The [call.removeMedia][58] API can be used to perform the same behaviour as `stopScreenshare`. [call.removeMedia][58] is a general-purpose API for removing media from a call, which covers the same functionality as `stopScreenshare`.
+The [call.removeMedia][58] API can be used to perform the same behaviour as `stopScreenshare`. {@link call.removeMedia} is a general-purpose API for removing media from a call, which covers the same functionality as `stopScreenshare`.
 Specifying only the screen track when using [call.removeMedia][58] will perform the same behaviour as using `stopScreenshare`.

 There is a caveat that if a Call has multiple video tracks (for example, both a video and a screen track), the SDK itself cannot yet differentiate one from the other.
 The application will need to know which track was the screen track in this scenario.

-**Examples**
+#### Examples

 ```javascript
 const call = client.call.getById(callId)